 This is the optimum temperature and ensures that your yeast will activate properly.
 But this is too warm to proof bread.
 The yeast will be too active and produce gas before the gluten structure has matured.
 To combat this, bloom active dried yeast in three times its weight of 34C (93F) water.
 Deduct this water from the cooler water used for the recipe.

 The temperature of the water should be determined by the desired dough temperature.
 This is based on the temperature of the flour and the room.
-In standard room temperature conditions of 24C (75F), the ideal water temperature for bread dough is around 16-20C (60-68F).
+In standard room temperature conditions of 24C (75F), the ideal water temperature for bread dough is going to be around 16-20C (60-68F).